holmns/swift-tab/README.md

-# SwiftTab – Safari MRU Tab Switcher
+# SwiftTab

-SwiftTab brings **Most Recently Used (MRU) tab switching** to Safari, mirroring the feel of macOS app switching with ⌥ (Option) + Tab.
+SwiftTab brings **Most Recently Used (MRU) tab switching** to Safari, mirroring the feel of macOS app switching.

 This repository contains: